-So, in this 7-10 day Central Europe itinerary, you will find out about what to do in Austria and Switzerland.
-Also, you will find out how to get around and more important travel tips for these two countries.
+Plus I’ve made it super easy for you with this killer itinerary—so why wait any longer?
+Get planning that Austria and Swiss itinerary now!
+In this 7-10 day itinerary, you will find out what to do in Austria and Switzerland, the most beautiful places to visit, how to get around, and more important travel tips for these two countries.

 How to Get Into Switzerland/Austria